ESA title

 SatMRV offers satellite-based soil organic carbon (SOC) mapping and monitoring solutions to a wide range of stakeholders in the agricultural and food sectors.
 Our primary clients include Carbon Farming (CF) project developers, farmer, food, and agribusiness companies, particularly in countries with advanced agricultural systems and strong environmental policies, such as North and South America, Australia, and Europe.

-Soil carbon projects developers on the SatMRV service benefit from high-resolution, verifiable SOC data when designing, monitoring, and certifying carbon projects in accordance with international standards.
+Soil carbon projects developers on the SatMRV service for high-resolution, verifiable SOC data when designing, monitoring, and certifying carbon projects in accordance with international standards.
 Our platform provides the tools required for effective MRV (Monitoring, Reporting, and Verification), which allows for the creation of high-quality, protocol-compliant carbon credits.
 This provides a solid foundation for confidently accessing climate finance and participating in carbon markets.

 Farmers gain access to clear, understandable information about their soil's carbon performance and overall health.
 Our solution enables them to track progress towards regenerative practices and participate in carbon programs.
 Farmers who increase soil carbon improve productivity and resilience while also gaining access to additional income streams through carbon credit generation.